 Does the client have an expectation as to the depth of testing and the deliverables that will be presented during and upon completion of testing activities?

-Now, if the answer to all of the above is YES, then you’re either in a great starting position to draft your high level test plan and quotation for the work OR you’re in bed, dreaming (probably the latter).
+Does the client have the appropriate timeframe and budget put aside for testing?Now, if the answer to all of the above is YES, then you’re either in a great starting position to draft your high level test plan and quotation for the work OR you’re in bed, dreaming (probably the latter).

 How can we help you understand performance testing?